Context-aware Human Motion Prediction: Implementation details

-{\bf Architecture.} Our model builds on the residual architecture of Martinez~\etal~\cite{martinez2017human} to allow an unbiased comparison with their work.
-The recurrent model is based on Gated Recurrent Units (GRUs)~\cite{gru} followed by a fully connected layer that predicts the change in the human position with respect to the last frame.
-The recurrent model for context is also based on GRUs.
+Our model builds on the residual architecture of Martinez~\etal~\cite{martinez2017human} to allow an unbiased comparison with their work.
 The size of the human and object RNN hidden representations are 1024 and 256, respectively.

+After the motion seed, we sample an observation every 100 ms. In all experiments, we encode and decode 10 (1 sec.) and 20 frames (2 sec.) respectively.
+Larger encoding times did not help in improving the results and significantly increased training time.
+We augment the train set through random rotation over the height $Z$ in the range $(-180,180]^{\circ}$ and random translation $X, Y \in (-1500, 1500)$mm.

 We use a similar approach as in~\cite{qi2018learning} to obtain the adjacency matrix.
 We build a 4D matrix $A$ such that $A_{ij}$ contains the hidden representations $[H_i^t; H_i^t - H_j]$ of nodes $i$ and $j$, extending over the channel dimension.
-The function $g(\cdot)$ is formed by two Convolutional Layers of output kernel size $1$, to make computation faster.
-We do not use bias term neither in these Convolutional layers nor in the Edge Convolutions.
+The function $g(\cdot)$ is formed by two Convolutional Layers of output kernel size $1$ to make computation faster.
+We do not use bias term in these Convolutional layers nor in the Edge Convolutions.
+Object representations are formed first by the bounding box position, defined by the minimum and maximum 3D Cartesian points.

-For the graph model, we experimented using GCNs~\cite{kipf2016semi} and Edge Convolutions~\cite{EdgeConvs}.
-We found GCN-based models not able to learn relevant object interactions and, after convergence, all the interactions had the same strength.
-In contrast, Edge Convolutions were designed to operate on Cartesian spaces.
-Since they compare representations of two nodes when computing the representation of the next layer, they have the capacity to compare 3D positions and identify objects that are close.
-Additionally, we experimented with one and two EC layers.
-Increasing depth may lead to interesting analysis on the interactions learned, but we noticed our models were prone to overfitting.

-The representation of the object is formed first by the bounding box position, defined by the minimum and maximum 3D Cartesian points.